rukuboy1997/faspay-project/README.md

 ## Getting Started

-To use Fastpay, simply sign up for an account on the website and add a payment method.
+To use Faspay, simply sign up for an account on the website and add a payment method.
 Once your account is set up, you can start making payments immediately.

 ## Technologies Used